Tuesday, 31 January 2012

 P.S.
 I really think that demystifying the differences between colleges would help a lot in giving people unfamiliar with Oxford a fair chance in the applications process.
 So, these are some of the colleges at which I think I, as a shy, academically-minded state-school-educated eighteen-year-old, would have been happy (I'm not saying anything specifically against the others - I don't have experience of them all - but these are where I would think first of applying to now):

-It's full of posh kids and that might put you off, but in my experience it's hands down the most friendly and welcoming college in Oxford.
+In my experience it's hands down the most friendly and welcoming college in Oxford.

 Lady Margaret Hall